kmarkley/Indigo-Fan-Group/README.md

 The speed to set selected fans when the device turns ON.

 * **ON Threshold**
-The minimum temerature differential required for the device to turn ON.
+The minimum temperature differential required for the device to turn ON.

 * **OFF Threshold**
-The maximum temerature differential required for the device to turn OFF.
+The maximum temperature differential before the device is turned OFF.

 * **Override ON**
-If unchecked, the device will not turn on fans unless they are all off at time of activation.
+If unchecked, the device will only turn on fans that are off at time of activation.

 * **Override OFF**
-If unchecked, the device will not turn off fans if any are at a different speed than the ON Level.
+If unchecked, the device will only turn off fans that are at the ON Level.

 * **Select Fans**
 Self explanatory.